AKSW/jekyll-rdf/README.md

 ```html
 Age: {{ page.rdf | rdf_property: 'http://xmlns.com/foaf/0.1/job','en' }}
 ```
-### Multiple Objects {#multipleObjects}
+### Multiple Objects
-To get more than one object connected to the current subject through a given predicate please use the filter `rdf_property` in conjunction with a therefor implemented flag:
+To get more than one object connected to the current subject through a given predicate please use the filter `rdf_property` in conjunction with a third argument set to `true` (the second argument for the language can be omitted by setting it to `nil`):
 ```html
 Sisters: <br />
 {% assign resultset = page.rdf | rdf_property: 'http://www.ifi.uio.no/INF3580/family#hasSister', nil, true %}